 There are more industry standards, though.

-And we support the use of these standards in the Canadian industry through Bibliographic Certification.
+We support the use of these standards in the Canadian industry through bibliographic certification.

-EDI (Electronic Data Interchange) makes sharing orders, shipment notices and invoices fast and easy.
-In order to have such a system we need a standardized way of communicating.
-Enter the Canadian Book Industry Standards and Communications (CBISAC) Electronic Data Interchange (EDI) Standards.
-These standards ensure that store POS/inventory and distribution systems can read the same files with accuracy.
+Electronic Data Interchange (EDI) makes sharing orders, shipment notices and invoices fast and easy.
+For this system to work fluidly, a standardized method of communication is essential.
+The Canadian Book Industry Standards and Communications (CBISAC) Electronic Data Interchange (EDI) Standards ensure that store POS/inventory and distribution systems speak the same language.

 BookNet Canada maintains the CBISAC EDI Document Specifications for the Canadian book industry.
-BookNet Canada’s EDI Committee meets regularly to define new documents, update existing specifications, and assess the impact of EDI on business processes.
-If you would like to discuss EDI standards and get set up drop us a line.
+BookNet Canada’s EDI committee meets regularly to define new documents, update existing specifications, and assess the impact of EDI on business processes.
+If you’re interested in implementing EDI standards, or would like to learn more, please contact us.

 The product identifier for books is the ISBN (International Standard Book Number).
 Every title published in North America after 2007 must have an ISBN-13 that identifies it as a unique book product available to be bought and sold.

-But there are several other identifiers, including EAN, UPC, GTIN, ISNI, and ISTC that are of interest to the Canadian Book Supply Chain.
+There are also several other identifiers—including EAN, UPC, GTIN, ISNI, and ISTC—that are of interest to the Canadian book supply chain.

 BookNet Canada provides education and information on how different product identifiers are used in the book supply chain.

-Book Industry Standards and Communications (BISAC) Classification Schemes are used to communicate subject information about a book.
-This information gets communicated through your bibliographic data files and is used to help identify where the book should be shelved in a physical store and how it can be found via search or browse in an online store, catalogue or other discovery platform.
+Book Industry Standards and Communications (BISAC) classification schemes are used to communicate subject information about a book.
+This information appears in your bibliographic data files, and is used to help identify where the book should be shelved in a physical store, or how it can be found via search or browse in an online store, catalogue or other discovery platform.

-BookNet Canada sits on the BISAC subjects committee where decisions are made about what new codes are needed and if old ones should be discontinued.
-The Canadian Bibliographic Committee works at creating Canadian specific BISAC subjects and regional themes.
+BookNet Canada sits on the BISAC subjects committee, where decisions are made about which new codes are needed and which obsolete or ineffective ones should be discontinued.
+The Canadian Bibliographic Committee works at creating Canadian-specific BISAC subjects and regional themes.
 If you would like to discuss any of the Classification Schemes send us an email.